Introduction to virtualisation

-Virtualization is being adopted in many different environments and situations.
-If you are a developer, virtualization can provide you with a contained environment where you can safely do almost any sort of development safe from messing up your main working environment.
-If you are a systems administrator, you can use virtualization to more easily separate your services and move them around based on demand.
+Virtualisation is being adopted in many different environments and situations.
+If you are a developer, virtualisation provides you with a contained environment where you can safely do almost any sort of development without messing up your main working environment.
+If you are a systems administrator, you can use virtualisation to more easily separate your services and move them around based on demand.

-The default virtualization technology supported in Ubuntu is KVM.
-For Intel and AMD hardware KVM requires virtualization extensions.
-But KVM is also available for IBM Z and LinuxONE, IBM POWER as well as for ARM64.
+The default virtualisation technology supported by Ubuntu is KVM.
+For Intel and AMD hardware, KVM requires virtualisation extensions.
+KVM is also available for IBM Z and LinuxONE, IBM POWER, and ARM64.

-Qemu is part of the KVM experience being the userspace backend for it, but it also can be used for hardware without virtualization extensions by using its TCG mode.
+QEMU provides the user-space backend for the KVM experience, but it also can be used for hardware without virtualisation extensions through its Tiny Code Generator (TCG) mode.